santiagosnchez/vcf2fasta/README.md

 * transcript

 etc..
 Alternatively, all features can be left on the GFF.
 However, the `--feat | -e` argument must be used at all times.

+**If multiple transcript isoforms are on the GFF, all of them will be fetched.**

 ## Requirements
 * `pysam`